 Adultery and Its Implications

-Under Texas law, adultery is defined as the voluntary sexual intercourse of a spouse with someone they are not married to.
-This can have legal implications in divorce proceedings.
-Proving adultery in a Texas divorce can significantly impact the division of the marital estate, with a larger portion potentially being awarded to the innocent party.
+Under Texas law, a spouse commits adultery by engaging in voluntary sexual intercourse with someone they are not married to.
+This definition has legal implications during divorce proceedings.
+Proving adultery in a Texas divorce can significantly affect how the court divides the marital estate, often resulting in a larger portion awarded to the innocent spouse.

 Furthermore, providing evidence of adultery can lead to more favorable outcomes for the non-adulterous spouse in terms of spousal support.
 Hence, grasping the repercussions of adultery is vital when traversing the intricate terrain of a Texas at-fault divorce.